The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.

 Also known as the Montanejos Dam, its purpose is to retain the floodwaters of the River Mijares, but regardless of its function, it is a beautiful place to visit.

 It seemed as though each stop just got more and more beautiful, and the water was so still and peaceful, I could have stayed here for hours enjoying the stunning views and tranquil atmosphere.
-It is also said that the old town of Campos de Arenoso lies underneath its waters!

 El Chorro Waterspout

-Our last and final stop on our Montanejos tour was El Chorro Waterspout, and I honestly can’t think of how to describe it other than to say that it was very strange but very cool.
+I honestly can’t think of what else to say about El Chorro other than that it was very strange but very cool.

 The way that I later described it to my mum was that it was ‘a tiny crack in a cliff face where water just poofs out,’ and, well, it’s not inaccurate.